Part of the Media & Entertainment category.

 Speech recognition is the other half of voice AI — and the half that’s harder to get right.
-While text-to-speech has a clear MCP leader (ElevenLabs, covered in our Audio & Video Processing review), speech-to-text is fragmented across a dozen small projects with no dominant vendor server.
+While text-to-speech has a clear MCP leader (ElevenLabs, covered in our Audio & Video Processing review), speech-to-text has matured significantly since early 2026 with two major vendors now offering official MCP servers.

 Local Whisper-Based Servers